kmahyyg/ssrr_py_sub/README.md

 # SSRR with Server Subscribe with Python3 on Linux

+**Default will parse the No.7 / No.5 Node for password and others credentials**

 ## Usage

 **ATTENTION: THIS PROGRAM USE SOCKET TO TEST SERVER SPEED(BASED ON PING), SO YOU NEED TO RUN IT USING ROOT PERMISSION!**